John Buchanan (frontiersman): Sally Ridley Buchanan

-It was during this nighttime "Battle of Buchanan's Station" that Buchanan's eighteen-year-old wife, Sally Buchanan (née Sarah Ridley), in her ninth month of pregnancy with the first of their thirteen children, earned national fame.
-She encouraged the men, reassured the women and children, molded much-needed ammunition reportedly by melting down her dinnerware, and provided the voice of victory throughout the seemingly hopeless pandemonium.
-For her uncommon valor, she was known as the "Heroine of Buchanan Station" and biographer Elizabeth Ellet referred to her as "the Greatest Heroine of the West".
-Sally was heralded in magazines and newspapers as well as listed in at least two national encyclopedias of biography (Appleton's and Herringshaw's).
+During the "Battle of Buchanan's Station", Buchanan's eighteen-year-old wife, Sally Buchanan (née Sarah Ridley), earned national fame.
+She was seen as a supportive figure at the time, reportedly molding ammunition by melting down her dinnerware.
+Because of her efforts, she was known as the "Heroine of Buchanan Station" and biographer Elizabeth Ellet referred to her as "the Greatest Heroine of the West".
+Sally Buchanan was heralded in magazines and newspapers as well as listed in at least two national encyclopedias of biography (Appleton's and Herringshaw's).